mattbocosoft/presentation-swift/constants-variables.md

 var possibleAge?
 ```

-When the optional is referenced later in the code, it's important to handle the optionality using optional binding to determine where the option value is present:
+###Unwrapping Optionals
+Optional values must be unwrapped before being referenced later on.
+This can be done using optional binding:
 ```
 if let actualAge = possibleAge {
   // The age value is present